jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Bugfix: Zookeeper initial population can be done in parallel
 - Bugfix: Network sockets are closed, when a IOException has occurred
 - Bugfix: Package was not routed to the last hop of routing list
-- Bugfix: Ensure distribution group is read when local mappings are requsted
+- Bugfix: Ensure distribution group is read when local mappings are requested
 - Bugfix: Duplicates are removed from the simple iterator result set
 - Bugfix: Fixed connection / complete result state in futures on merge operation
 - Bugfix: Fixed table creation in parallel in InsertTupleHandler